Land tenure regularisation in the Amazon

 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)

-In addition, GIZ cooperates with other government and civil society stakeholders who are working to protect the tropical rainforest and safeguard the rights of the people.
-The project supports programmes that enable smallholders to sustainably cultivate and restore their plots of land and market their non-wood forest products.
+In addition, the project works on behalf of the German Federal Government to cooperate with various government and civil society organisations that are working to protect the tropical rainforest and safeguard people’s rights.
+It gives support to programmes that allow smallholders to farm their plots of land sustainably and to market their forest products.

 - The Câmara Técnica de Destinação, a technical board responsible for land allotment, was set up with support from the project.
 This forum made decisions regarding the allotment of public land in the Amazon until December 2018.
 The allotment board consisted of federal land law-related institutions and individuals responsible for indigenous issues and protected areas.
 By December 2018, about a quarter of the planned area (around 3.7 million hectares) had been prepared for official transfer to smallholders by the Secretaria de Patrimônio da União (Secretariat for Federal Heritage; SPU).
 One-fifth (3.2 million hectares) was designated as a nature reserve by means of a decree.

 - During the course of the project, the Sistema de Gestão Fundiária – Titulação (SIGEF-Titulação) land management system for granting titles was developed.
 It has been fully operational since 2018 and had issued more than 8,000 certificates of recognised occupancy (Certidão de Reconhecimento de Ocupação, CRO) by the end of 2018.
 SIGEF is currently undergoing a number of changes, as it needs to be adapted to the new INCRA infrastructure in order to grant titles.